Thematic focus & discussions

 June 17-18-19, 2024

 The congress is articulated around four thematic areas or panels, headed by a keynote speaker who sets the agenda with a thought-provoking short presentation.
-The panels include the following topics: Panel 1: Intersectional feminism & platform work; Panel 2: Surveillance & online disinformation; Panel 3: Data platforms & infrastructures and and Panel 4: Deconstructing toxic masculinity: Media frames, gender realities, and feminist perspectives.
+The panels include the following topics: Panel 1: Intersectional feminism & platform work; Panel 2: Surveillance & online disinformation; Panel 3: Data platforms & infrastructures; Panel 4: Deconstructing toxic masculinity: Media frames, gender realities, and feminist perspectives and Panel 5: Data Literacy.
 Panel moderators are responsible for ensuring participation from the floor and facilitating multidisciplinary dialogue.

 Although panelists are selected via a call for papers, this is not the typical congress where scholars are asked to present their work.
 There will be no presentations except for those of the keynote speakers.
 As a panelist, you can engage in a dynamic discussion with fellow experts in the field.
 The format involves responding to inspiring questions posed by a moderator, debating with fellow panelists, and sharing insights from your investigations on each panel topic.
 Additionally, we encourage you to propose new lines of work and potential areas for advancement within the field.
 The results will be collected to contribute to research, projects and networks.